 If your business involves driving around regularly (like a cleaning business or tutoring service), you might want to consider branding your company car with your logo, information, and eye-catching decals.
 Some local delicatessens do this so pedestrians will know they deliver and get a sense of what kind of items they serve.

 We’ve already established that an SEO-proof website is full of relevant information.
 Well, one logical way to gradually add more and more relevant information is blogging.
 There’s no cost to starting a blog, and if you know the rules of SEO, you know how to create high-quality content.

 Perhaps the greatest challenge of blogging is determining which elements to copy from your competitors and which features should be unique.
 Business blogs often gain traction by addressing popular industry-related issues that have yet to be given this much attention.
 The topic and title must make the reader think, “This is going to be fresh and interesting.”

 Blogging also presents another way to increase web traffic through social media.
 Metrics like shares and clicks can tell you what kind of topics your target audience prefers.

 What are the Most Common Marketing Mistakes?

 Small businesses that are naturally successful at marketing (or naturally marketable) like to preach their strategies as if they were the law.
 They make marketing look easy and relatively inexpensive.
-As long as you put enough effort into a select few strategies, their message seems to say, you’ll grow your business in no time.
-But blindly obeying what’s popular will eventually reveal one of the biggest frustrations about small business marketing: What works brilliantly for one business could very well fail miserably for another.
+As long as you put enough effort into a select few strategies, their message seems to say that you’ll grow your business in no time.
+But blindly obeying what’s popular will eventually reveal one of the biggest frustrations about small business marketing: What works brilliantly for one company could very well fail miserably for another.